cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge45 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation45 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel45 ;
-    rdfs:comment "There are no specific measures in place to enhance the security of the processing of personal data (via encryption, anonymisation and aggregation)" ;
+    rdfs:comment "There are no specific measures in place to enhance the security of the processing of personal data (via encryption, anonymisation and aggregation)." ;
     rdfs:subClassOf fria:FRIA-reportChallenge4 ;
     owl:equivalentClass vair:ApplyingTheLawToFacts .